Tax Advantages of Series I Savings Bonds

 - You must pay for the qualified education expenses in the same tax year you cash in your Series I savings bonds.

-- You must be at least 24 years or older on the 1st day of the month in which you bought the bonds.
+- You must be at least 24 years or older on the first day of the month in which you bought the bonds.
 If you were 18 years old, for instance, you wouldn't be eligible to use the Series I savings bonds to pay for you or your family's college costs; you'd still be stuck with the tax bill.

 - If you are using your Series I savings bonds to pay for the college education of a child or other minor for whom you list as a dependent, the bonds must be registered in your name and/or the name of your spouse.
 You can list your child as the I bond beneficiary, but you cannot list them as the owner.
 Otherwise, you won't get the tax exemption on the I bonds when using them to pay for college.